jshook/simple-startup/README.md

 $PROJDIR/startup and $PROJDIR/.startup/startup.

 Apart from these files and the startup.order file described below, no other files are allowed in the .startup directory that are executable.
+You can side-load non-executable files in the .startup directory.

 ## Script Ordering